Skip to main content

 It’s also important to make sure teens understand the hallmarks of phishing such as blurry images, frequent typos, or urgent requests.
 The more teens know about what scammers are up to, the better prepared they’ll be to protect themselves.

 When it comes to shopping online, encourage them to shop only on websites that they know and trust.
+And lastly, show them how to create strong passwords for their online accounts.

 Place a security freeze on your teenager's credit file